losizm/scamper/README.md

 ```

 And we used `RequestProcessor` in our _"Hello World"_ server, but here's one
-that would do something more meaningful.
+that would do something more meaningful:

 ```scala
 import scamper.ImplicitConverters.fileToEntity